AlyonaMinina/RoPod.Image.Processing/README.md

 * Save the drawn lines as a Region Of Interest (ROI) in one file that will be used for a further process.

 #### Running the macro
-Before running the macro, you should open a file with growing root hairs (e.g. a stiched image of a root).
+Before running the macro, you should open a file with growing root hairs (*e.g.* a stitched image of a root).
 Then run the macro, and follow the instructions.
-**It is important to  draw each straight lines starting from the basis of a hair and extending over the entire length of it.**
+**It is important to  draw each straight line starting from the basis of a hair and extending over the entire length of it.**

 ### Tracking macro
 #### Aim of the macro
-This macro should be run on a **gray scale** time lapse acquisitions where ROIs have been drawn over root hair(s) (RH) of interest on the last time frame image.
-If there are several ROIs, this macro will loop to successively analyse all thoose ROIs.
-The main steps consists in:
+This macro should be run on a **grey scale** time lapse acquisitions where ROIs have been drawn over root hair(s) (RH) of interest on the last time frame image.
+If there are several ROIs, this macro will loop to successively analyse all those ROIs.
+The main steps consist in:

 1. Drawing a coarse skeleton of the root hair on the final slice (manual step)